 Overview

 The Mechanics & Devices Core provides state-of-the-art instrumentation, training, and resources to investigators studying the structure and functional properties of skeletal muscle during development and dysfunction with diseases.
-The Core can assess contractile function at the protein, filament, cell, tissue and organ levels, and provide assays for measuring the developing properties of early stage muscle from animal and human sources such as inducible pluripotent stem cell derived muscle cells.
-The Core trains investigators individually and with workshops, and works with them to develop novel research assays and platforms for drug and small molecule testing, and investigating engineered cells and tissues and gene therapies that are being developed for clinical application and commercialization.
+The Core can assess contractile function at the protein, filament, cell, tissue and organ levels, and provide assays for measuring the developing properties of early-stage muscle from animal and human sources such as inducible pluripotent stem cell derived muscle cells.
+The Core trains investigators individually and with workshops.
+We help investigators develop novel research assays and platforms for drug and small molecule testing and investigating engineered cells and tissues and gene therapies that are being developed for clinical application and commercialization.

 Facilities and Resources Available